King of Eswatini: Religious importance

 During the Incwala, the Ngwenyama splits the sacred water to the east and west to signal the end of the last year.
 On the second day of the Incwala, youths gather special branches and place them in a special sanctuary.
 The Ngwenyama then sings with his subjects in the sanctuary, thus reaffirming their loyalty.
 Later the Ngwenyama lights a fire.
 The purpose of the festival is to secure the prosperity of the Kingdom of Eswatini.
 The Ngwenyama is also sometimes believed to be the cause of violent rain.

 History

 Sobhuza II played an important role in the modernization of Eswatini.
-In the past, the royalist Imbokodvo National Movement consistently won the vast majority of seats while political parties were legal, thus gaining total control over the government. iNgwenyama Mswati III compromised the traditional tinkundla system, replacing parts of the system with modern Eswatini institutions.
+In the past, the royalist Imbokodvo National Movement consistently won the vast majority of seats while political parties were legal, thus gaining total control over the government.
+Ngwenyama Mswati III compromised the traditional tinkundla system, replacing parts of the system with modern Eswatini institutions.

 Succession

-The iNgwenyama is traditionally succeeded by one of his male sons.
+The Ngwenyama is traditionally succeeded by one of his sons.
 The heir is chosen based on the virtue of his mother.